Theory of value creation

 We could add a theory of value creation, along the lines of: Substantial resources are allocated to early childhood education (nearly $2 billion a year from NZ Government, plus a significant contribution from parents).
 For a relatively small additional cost, governance training could improve the value we obtain from the existing investment.

 This illustrates a value creation mechanism we could call leverage.
 Much as a small rudder can steer a big ship, sometimes a small, strategic investment can help a massive social investment to sail straighter.
 There are lots of value creation mechanisms, leverage is one.
 Often a program has several value creation mechanisms that work together.
+For example, ‘creating value’ also includes possibilities like accumulating, protecting, attracting, sharing, or sustaining things that are valuable to people.

 A theory of value creation extends a theory of change to consider the mechanisms by which new, transformed or superior value is created from the resources consumed by a program.
 While a theory of change conceptualises programs as vehicles for ‘making a difference’, a theory of value creation views them as transformational processes that convert resources (funding, expertise, relationships, etc) into significant social value.